MateoLa/hello-plex/README.md

 [^Nt4]: You can directly access the Plex server at ```http://your-domain:32400 or https://your-domain:32400``` (with nginx service available or not).
 Although, for the sake of the example we configure nginx and ```http://your-domain or https://your-domain``` availability (without port specification) proves the correct web server configuration.

 [^Nt5] Putting your gmail app password in ssmtp.conf is not ideal.
 We recommend to use a separate Gmail account, not your main account, for this.
+If your Gmail account is secured with two-factor authentication, you need to generate a unique App Password to use in ssmtp.conf